guptasandeep/MapExtension2.0/README.md

-# Sandeepkumar Gupta blog posts contribution
+# Sandeepkumar Gupta's blog post contribution

 Following are the instructions to test the source code shown in the blog posts.
 - https://blogs.perficient.com/author/gsandeepkumar/

 ## PreRequisites

-- Sitecore 10.3 with SXA installed in local
+- Sitecore 10.3 Update 1 with SXA installed in local
 - Developer workstation to validate the solution
 - Google Map provider key.
 Make sure the Places API and Maps Javascript API are enabled on the key.